Julie-folkerts/Home_assignment_programmingcourse/README.md

    - The notebook used is the following file: 'Home_assignment_programmingcourse.ipynb'

 Python packages used:
-1. Numpy
+1. Matplotlib.pyplot
-2. Matplotlib
-3. Nibabel
+2. Nibabel
-4. Nilearn
+3. Nilearn
-5. Glob
+4. Glob